How To Answer: Why Did You Leave Your Last Job (with Sample Answers)

 By Bashing Your Previous Company

 • Example Answer: “I do not like the company I work for.
 They have no respect for me or my time.
 The bosses are terrible, and the managers are worse.
-My colleges are also horrible to work with.
+My colleagues are also horrible to work with.
 I am miserable.”

 • Why It’s Bad: Even if the company you work for is bad, you do not want to be rude about them.
 This is because your potential employer will assume that you will also be rude about their company if you were ever fired.
 Plus, it shows a lack of diplomatic skills, which is vital for communication in the workplace.